DEV-5/MY_NOTES/Linux_Embedded_development.md

   - eg: `gcc -E -v a.c -o a.i`
 -
 - GCC initially runs con-fig script which verifies dependencies
-- cc1 is the tool for compiling and pre-processing
+- `cc1` is the tool for compiling and pre-processing
 - Compilation involves pre processor, translator and assembler.
 - Build involves linking.
 - Binary are two types **Relocatable** Binary and **Executable** Binary.
 - In UNIX/Linux the preferred binary format is **ELF**
   - **[Executable and Linkable Format PDF](./PDFs/ELF_Format.pdf)**
-- In Windows the preferred binary format is **COFF**
+- In Windows the preferred binary format is **`COFF`**
-- GCC on windows has different assembler and linker to generate coff
+- GCC on windows has different assembler and linker to generate `coff`
 - we can take a `app.s` file (assembly file) generated in Linux and use it to generate a executable in windows
 - Relocatable binary only has address offsets, linker **assigns** load addresses to object file (instruction relocation, procedure relocation and function call relocation)
 - Linker appends run time routines \ bootstrap code. optionally resolving library call relocation
-- Run time code **initialises** the heap section and stack section.
+- Run time code **initializes** the heap section and stack section.
 - Run time code also provides command line arguments to main `_start`(constructor) `_fini` (destructor)
 - Run time code is always OS specific
 - [How main in executed in Linux](https://linuxgazette.net/issue84/hawk.html)